wagood/laralist/README.md

 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-8%2B-blue?style=flat-square)

 * [Starter Kit for Laravel Sanctum](https://github.com/eliseekn/laravel-sanctum-starter-kit) ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-10.0%2B-blue?style=flat-square) ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.1%2B-blue?style=flat-square)<!-- api, sanctum -->

+* [Statamic](https://statamic.com/) is a modern, clean, and highly adaptable CMS built on Laravel that can run full-stack, headless, on flat files or databases, or as a static site generator.

 * Laravel [Scanator](https://github.com/YorCreative/Laravel-Scanator).
 A Laravel package that provides functionalities for detecting sensitive information and patterns in the database, helping to ensure data privacy and security by empowering developers to easily integrate database scanning capabilities into their applications and take proactive measures to protect sensitive data. <!-- security, database -->